edrcosta/spell/README.md

 This its a pasion project not a production one, the drive of this project its to study.

+If you need a game engine i sugest to use Matter.js that its an amazing minimalistic engine.

 ### Spell Engine

 Spell its not exacly a game engine, because has no colision yet.